kaacquah2/leave-portal/DESKTOP-APP-FEATURES-COMPLETE.md

 ## ✅ All Features Implemented for Desktop App

-All pages, routes, features, and quick action buttons from the web application have been successfully added to the desktop app for the Ministry of Fisheries and Aquaculture Development HR Department.
+All pages, routes, features, and quick action buttons from the web application have been successfully added to the desktop app for the Ministry of Fisheries and Aquaculture HR Department.

 ---